lukeachristenson/reversi/README.md

 The `ReversiPanel` class handles keyboard inputs using the `KeyAdapter` interface.
 The following keys are used to control the game:

-- `Space`: Places the current player's piece in the highlighted cell if the move is valid.
+- `SPACE` or `ENTER`: Places the current player's piece in the highlighted cell if the move is valid.
 - `P` or `p`: Passes the turn to the next player.

 ## Strategy